 Knightscope assembles its ASRs at its Mountain View, California headquarters and Blue Light Towers and Call Boxes in Downey and Irvine, California from components manufactured by more than 100 suppliers.
 The Company's top three suppliers, measured by spending, are Fast Radius, based in Illinois, E and M Electric and Machinery Inc., based in Healdsburg, California, and Quigley's Auto Body, based in Lake Forest, California.
 The Company is not highly dependent on any one supplier and believes it can source components from other suppliers and has done so when necessary.
 Current lead times for certain components and systems are consistent with pre-pandemic lead times for a portion of the bill-of-material but for a variety of varying items, supply chain issues continue.
 With the onset of supply chain constraints, the Company has experienced significant delays on a few key components and increased requirements to pre-pay for certain raw material or larger minimum order requirements by suppliers.
-The Company has taken certain countermeasures including, but not limited to, adjusting production schedules, renegotiating supply agreements, re-designing systems, using multiple worldwide brokers, and purchasing larger quantities of key parts in advance.
-Despite our efforts to minimize the impact of supply chain constraints, including, but not limited to, adjusting production schedules, including, but not limited to avariety of supply chain constraints, including, but not limited to adjusting larger quantities of key parts in advance.
-Despite our efforts to minimize the impact of supply chain constraints, including, but not limited to, adjusting production schedules, including, but not limited to, adjusting production schedules, the previous during 2022, we expect to continue to experience some delays in our ability to build and deploy ASRs, Blue Light Towers, and Call Boxes to our clients during 2023 due to global supply chain constraints, including, but not limited to, the impact of the continuing conflict in the Ukraine.
+The Company has taken certain components and increased requirements to pre-pay for certain raw material or larger minimum order requirements by suppliers.
+The Company has taken certain components and increased requirements to pre-pay for certain raw material or larger minimum order requirements by suppliers.
+The Company has taken certain components and increased requirements to pre-pay for certain raw material or larger minimum order requirements by suppliers.
+The Company has taken certain components and increased requirements to pre-pay for certain raw material or larger minimum order requirements by suppliers.
+The Company has taken contains a proper certain raw material or larger minimum order requirements by suppliers.
+The Company has taken contains a proper certain raw material or larger minimum order requirements by suppliers.
+The Company has taken contains a proper certain raw material properties and has done so when necessary.
+Current lead times for certain components and increased requirements of varying items, supply

-In order optimize our ability to serve our clients, we have partnered with one of our strategic investors, Konica Minolta, Inc., among others, to train their technicians to service, maintain and support our machines-innetwork and assist us with our nationwide scaling efforts.
+In order optimize our ability to serve our clients, we have partnered with one of our strategic investors, Konica Minolta, Inc., among others, to train their technicians to service, maintain and support our machines-in-network and assist us with our nationwide scaling efforts.
 As our fleet of deployed ASRs grows, the Company has engaged additional third-party service providers with broad geographic footprints to support our clients.
 K1 Blue Light E-Phone Towers and Emergency Call Boxes are serviced by our in-house team of service technicians or by our value added resellers of those product lines.